A didactic approach to quantum machine learning with a single qubit: Technical Preliminaries

 One of the most common measurement strategies is the measurement on the computational basis, where the measurement operators correspond to the density matrices of the basis states, such that:

 Then, if we write the state of the qubit as $|\psi\rangle = \alpha_0 |0\rangle + \alpha_1 |1 \rangle$, the probabilities for each outcome correspond to:

 Quantum algorithms can be implemented on quantum data through ordered sequences of quantum gates followed by measurements to retrieve information, composing \textit{quantum circuits}.
 A quantum circuit can be understood as a special sampling device that retrieves the result of a specific manipulation of a series of quantum states.
+In a similar way to classical computing and machine learning, while quantum circuits were at the beginning designed as implementing a specific set of operations for executing a specific task \cite{shor1994,harrow2009quantum}, quantum circuits with trainable parameters that can be tuned for different tasks are becoming more and more popular (see, e.g., the review \cite{bharti2022}).

-\section{The single-qubit learning algorithm}
+\section{The Single-Qubit Learning Algorithm}

 According to Ref.~\cite{perez2021one}, \textit{a quantum neural network based on a single-qubit circuit can approximate any bounded complex function by storing its information in the degrees of freedom of a series of quantum gates}.
 This makes the single-qubit classifier a simple yet powerful tool for performing learning tasks.
 This section will dive deeper into the construction of a machine learning algorithm that can be applied to classification problems based on the universal approximation properties of the single qubit, the principle of data re-uploading \cite{perez2020data}, the analogies that can be drawn to classical neural network architectures, and a review of the proof of universality from Ref.~\cite{perez2021one}.